[Skip to Content]

 Online Bachelor of Science in Criminal Justice

-The online Bachelor of Science in Criminal Justice is designed for anyone seeking a career in the legal system or looking to pursue an advanced degree in criminal justice or justice administration.
+The online Bachelor of Science (BS) in Criminal Justice is designed for anyone seeking a career in the legal system or looking to pursue an advanced degree in criminal justice or justice administration.

 How Much Will I Pay?